Our winemaking "style" is solely determined by this place or terrior we call "Paradigm."

 The five wines made at Paradigm are grown, produced, bottled, and aged at the winery in Oakville.
 All are aged in French Oak barrels for twenty months.
 The Cabernet Sauvignon is then bottle aged an additional twenty months prior to its release.
 The Merlot, Cabernet Franc, and Zinfandel are given fourteen months of bottle age before their debut.
 For the first time in 2009, a Rosé in the Vin Gris style was made from our Merlot grapes.

-Heidi has been a winemaker at Paradigm Vineyards since 1991.
-A Napa Valley native and a graduate of U.C.
-David, Heidi is the winemaker for some of Napa Valley’s most highly-regarded wineries.
+Heidi has been our winemaker at Paradigm since 1991 when we started using some our own grapes to make our wine instead of selling them to other nearby wineries.
+A Napa Valley native and a graduate of UC Davis, Heidi is the winemaker for some of Napa Valley’s most highly-regarded wineries, such as Screaming Eagle, Grace Family, and Dalle Valle.
 Heidi’s philosophy in making wines for Paradigm is simple: she feels that she is working with an extraordinary vineyard site that has been farmed impeccably for years.
 She lets the suit from this vineyard express its quality and unique terroir with minimal intervention.

 Our hands touch the vines while we are tending to them.
 Our hands touch the vines when we are pruning.
 Our hands touch the grapes while we harvest.
 Our hands touch the wine in all of it’s phases.
 We do not employ mechanical harvesters or pruners.
 No ocular berry sizing and sorting, no mechanical or automated pumpover devices.
 No computer tank monitoring systems.